yassineelhallaoui/Ganges-River-Water-Analysis-and-Visualization/README.md

 Visualizations are generated to present data in an understandable format.

 5. Reporting:
-Automated reports are generated to facilitate communication of findings.
+Automated interactive reports are generated to facilitate communication of findings.

 ## Results
-The project results in comprehensive visualizations and insights into the water quality of the Ganges River.
+The project results in comprehensive visualizations and insights into the water quality of the are of interest in the Ganges River.
 Users can explore trends, correlations, and spatial patterns through interactive plots and reports.

 ## License
 This project is licensed under the MIT License.